 During the Standing Committee's discussion of the dementia measure, some general ideas about quality measurement emerged.
 First, the Committee observed that it is difficult to find evidence that affirms the connection between a relatively basic activity (e.g., symptom screening) and a targeted outcome (lower symptoms, better functioning).
 The second idea was that a measure is best cast only if it considers burden on patients and their families, not just the burden on the entity that has to report on the measure.
 The third idea was that an assessment of one symptom (e.g., cognition) may be important, but alternatively it may be less important than other symptoms (e.g., mood or basic functioning).
-Fourth, the Committee made two notable observations about validity: (1) finding a good "gold standard" is challenging, and this requires some flexibility and imagination by developers, and (2) the requirement that an e-measure needs validation from a separate e-measure may be too restrictive.
-Finally, the Committee was generally concerned about the scarcity of measures in NQF's neurology pipeline, generally, and specifically for dementia measures as the portfolio presently has only two.
+Fourth, the Committee made two notable observations about validity: 1) finding a good "gold standard" is challenging, and requires some flexibility and imagination by developers; and 2) the requirement that an eMeasure needs validation from a separate eMeasure may be too restrictive.
+Finally, the Committee was concerned about the scarcity of measures in NQF's neurology pipeline, generally, and specifically about dementia measures, as the portfolio presently has only two.